gitaaron/teadium/README.md

 # teadium

-A tool for writers to create their own blog, and maintain ownership over it.
+A tool for writers to create their own blog and maintain ownership over it.